Supreme Ruler Ultimate Game Cover

 • “Short order being a hilarious concept of this since the game takes forever to play.”

-• “Major countries have their own unique music that enhances the gameplay experience.”
+• “Major countries have their own unique music.”

 • “The same music is going to play over and over again and will make you snap.”

-• “The same music tends to get annoying with the same song over and over.”
+• “The same music tends to get annoying with the same song repeated constantly.”

 • “The soundtrack is recycled from other Supreme Ruler games.”

-The emotional aspect of the game is criticized for its lack of depth, as players feel frustrated by the AI's inability to engage in meaningful conflict, leading to a repetitive cycle of ceasefires that diminishes the emotional stakes of warfare.
+The emotional aspect of the game is criticized for its lack of depth, as players feel frustrated by the AI's inability to effectively engage in warfare, leading to a majority of conflicts ending in ceasefires rather than meaningful resolutions.
+This results in a diminished sense of emotional investment in the game's narrative and outcomes.

 Positive mentions (%)Positive